 Each of these common network protocols addresses specific communication needs, facilitating seamless interactions and powering the functionalities that we often take for granted in our digital lives.
 Understanding these protocols is essential for anyone venturing into the world of networking, as they lay the groundwork for effective and efficient data exchange across global networks.

-****** Diagram
+Figure 2.4

+///

-Communication Process
+Communication process

 The communication process is the backbone of data exchange in a networked environment, enabling devices to share information, messages, and resources seamlessly.
-This process encompasses several key steps that ensure effective and reliable communication between sender and receiver.
+This process encompasses several key steps that ensure effective and reliable communication between sender and receiver. //

 Establishing a Connection: Communication begins with establishing a connection between the sender and receiver.
 This involves initiating a logical or physical link between the two devices, allowing them to exchange data.
 In a network context, this connection can be wired or wireless, and it can involve multiple intermediary devices such as routers and switches.